 In accordance with MaRisk, the auditor has to get an overview of equity investment management and its organisation, the related risks as well as the internal control systems and procedures and has to assess the appropriateness and effectiveness of the processes and procedures.
-Furthermore, the subsidiaries and equity investments are also subjected to a review by an auditor.
+Furthermore, material subsidiaries are also subjected to a review by an auditor.

 Pursuant to MaRisk, risks from investments have to be included as part of the overall risk reporting of Aareal Bank AG.
-For this purpose, the investment risks are determined and assessed by the Finance Group Controlling unit.
-The Risk Controlling unit reports to the Management Board as regards investment risks within the framework of regular risk reporting, also on a quarterly basis.
+For this purpose, the investment risks are determined and assessed by the Finance Group Controlling division.
+The Risk Controlling division reports to the Management Board as regards investment risks within the framework of regular risk reporting, also on a quarterly basis.